MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/retention-policies-teams.md

 It's important to understand that Teams uses an Azure-powered chat service that also stores this data, and by default this service stores the data forever.
 For this reason, we strongly recommend that you use the Teams locations to retain and delete Teams data.
 Using the Teams locations will permanently delete data from both the Exchange mailboxes and the underlying Azure-powered chat service.
 For more information, see [Security and compliance in Microsoft Teams](https://go.microsoft.com/fwlink/?linkid=871258) and specifically, the [Information Protection Architecture](https://docs.microsoft.com/MicrosoftTeams/security-compliance-overview#information-protection-architecture) section.

-Teams chats and channel messages are not included in retention policies that are configured for user or group mailboxes by selecting the **Exchange email** or **Office 365 groups** locations when you configure retention policies.
-Even though Teams chats and channel messages are stored in Exchange, they're included only by a retention policy that's configured for the **Teams channel messages** and **Teams chats** locations.
+Teams chats and channel messages are not affected by retention policies that are configured for user or group mailboxes.
+Even though Teams chats and channel messages are stored in Exchange, this Teams data is included only by a retention policy that's configured for the **Teams channel messages** and **Teams chats** locations.

 > [!NOTE]
-> If a user is included in an active retention policy that retains Teams data and you a delete a mailbox of a user who is included in this policy, to retain the data, the mailbox is converted into an [inactive mailbox](inactive-mailboxes-in-office-365.md).
-If you don't need to retain this data for the user, exclude the user from the retention policy before you delete their mailbox.
+> If a user is included in an active retention policy that retains Teams data and you a delete a mailbox of a user who is included in this policy, to retain the Teams data, the mailbox is converted into an [inactive mailbox](inactive-mailboxes-in-office-365.md).
+If you don't need to retain this Teams data for the user, exclude the user account from the retention policy before you delete their mailbox.

-After a retention policy is assigned to a team, chat and channel messages, the paths the content takes depend on whether the retention policy is to retain and delete, to retain only, or delete only.
+After a retention policy is configured for chat and channel messages, the paths the content takes depend on whether the retention policy is to retain and delete, to retain only, or delete only.

 When the retention policy is to retain and delete: